 What are some of the financial aid terms that you may hear?

-EFC- The expected family contribution is the calculation that colleges and universities use to determine how much financial aid each student will need.
-This name has been changed to the student aid index, so you may hear both terms throughout your process.
+SAI- The Student Aid Index is replacing the “EFC” and it is the calculation that colleges and universities use to determine how much financial aid each student will need.
+This is an update on the new FAFSA!

 FAFSA/TASFA– The application that you must complete in order to receive financial aid.
 It is a FREE application and must be updated each year.